 Then, of course, there is always Hillary Clinton.
 Enough said.
 Joe Biden is still considered a strong candidate – assuming he decides to run, which does not seem likely – but he has some issues of his own: Quite apart from being an old white man who perfectly represents the dying Democratic Party establishment, he will probably, at some point, have to explain some shady business dealings with the Chinese and the Ukrainians.
 There is also the not insignificant issue of his possible trichophilia problem that has led to multiple examples of inappropriate touching of any female within reach and his well-known (at least, in D.C. circles, it appears) fondness for putting his hands on young children.

 Undoubtedly, this article has not covered the full, icky scope of Democratic candidate weaknesses but prospects for 2020 are not looking good.
-The political left has set such strict standards for both ideological purity and political correctness that it will have to think very carefully about who it thrusts into the struggle to get Trump out of office at the next general election.We value your comments!
-Please weigh in on our comment section below.
+The political left has set such strict standards for both ideological purity and political correctness that it will have to think very carefully about who it thrusts into the struggle to get Trump out of office at the next general election.Feel free to comment below.
 And remember to check out the web’s best conservative news aggregator Whatfinger.com